MeanderingAI/PointProcesses/README.md

 sampled_trajectory = hp.sample(max_time=7.)
 ```
-Learning from real data can be accomplished
+Learning from real data can be accomplished simply.
-simply.
 I wouldn't use this in production, email me if you wish to utilize these techniques.

+# Next on the list

+I was hoping to have a python implementation of PCIM, just to get some nice plots.